PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/create_question.md

 The picture above shows the formatted output provided by `pl-variable-output` and how an answer is entered by the student.
 They are able to choose one of four supported languages: `Matlab`, `Mathematica`, `Python`, and `R`.
 To see valid input formats for the `pl-matrix-input` answer, see the documentation for [pl-matrix-input](course.md/#tags).

 We now have 5 questions in our course.
-Our last step in this tutorial will be to use these questions to create [assessments](course.md/#next).
+Our last step in this tutorial will be to use these questions to create [assessments](create_assessment.md).

+Note that there are seven "Gallery" questions in the `Questions` menu that were generated when the course instance was created.
+These demonstrate other features that are possible in Prairielearn questions.
+You can experiment with these questions yourself, or see the [How-To](course.md/#how-to) section of the documentation for more info on specific question types.